Actions

 Dreams Come True

 Soon after development on Sonic the Hedgehog 2 completed, core staff members Yuji Naka, Hirokazu Yasuhara, and Takashi Iizuka were brought back to Japan to begin planning for Sonic the Hedgehog 3.[1]
 Around this time, Masato Nakamura (responsible for composing the first two Mega Drive Sonic games) experienced a great deal of success with his band Dreams Come True and subsequently increased his contractual demands for producing a soundtrack for Sonic 3.
-He requested more royalties for his music and reuse of his compositions in future releases.
+He requested more royalties for his music and the reuse of his compositions in future releases.
 Sega of Japan declined, and had to look elsewhere for the composition power needed in such a blockbuster title.

 Michael Jackson & team

-Jackson and his sound team produced a number of original compositions for the project (along with recycling some of their past compositions, such as Buxer's unreleased New Wave single "Hard Times" as the theme for Ice Cap Zone).
-After the music was complete, Sega Sound Team flew back to Japan to finalize the soundtrack's development.
-Early that September, Jackson (who was in Japan for a concert at the Fukuoka Dome) met with Sega for final approval on his team's contributions.
-However, the artist was still displeased with the quality of his original music, and worked with the Team to make a number of last-minute changes - including the removal and replacement of certain tracks entirely.
-Jackson then officially approved of the soundtrack, and even personally invited Nimiya and Sega Sound Team to his Fukuoka Dome concert.[6]
+After the music was complete, the Sega Sound Team flew back to Japan to finalize the soundtrack's development.
+Early that September, Jackson, who was in Japan for a concert at the Fukuoka Dome, met with Sega for final approval of his team's contributions.
+However, the artist was still displeased with the quality of his original music and worked with the Team to make many last-minute changes - including taking out certain tracks entirely.
+Jackson then officially approved the soundtrack, and even personally invited Nimiya and the Sega Sound Team to his Fukuoka Dome concert.[3]

 STI's Howard Drossin, from the 1994 MTV television special Rock the Rock.